 20. Madrid’s many markets

 One for the foodies.
 During your strolls through Madrid, you’ll notice there are quite a few mercados about, even on the busiest streets!
 These old produce markets have been transformed into neat spaces to grab a bite to eat, and of course, have a caña!
 The most well-known ones are The Mercado de San Miguel (near Plaza Mayor), San Antón (Chueca), San Ildefonso (Tribunal) and Antón Martín (right next to Cats).
 Get with this tasty trend!

 So yeah, whether we like it or not, bullfighting is still a cultural tradition in Spain.
-If you happen to be a fan, or if you even wanted to just check it out, the Ventas Bull Ring (Plaza de Toros) is seen as a bullfighting “cathedral in its area.
+If you happen to be a fan, or if you ever wanted to just check it out, the Ventas Bull Ring (Plaza de Toros) is seen as a bullfighting “cathedral in its area.
 If it ain’t really your thing (we get it), you could even just take a quick peep from afar!